 This blog is a reply to a post on Out of Eden Learn’s Blog, Understanding Culture(s): Promises and pitfalls of Out of Eden learn and other intercultural exchange programs.

-The discussion in Understanding Cultures, was extremely timely as my ELL Year 11 class has just started the Out of Eden Learn Stories of Human Migration.
+The discussion in Understanding Cultures, was very timely as my ELL Year 11 class has just started the Out of Eden Learn Stories of Human Migration.

-The headings below, from Understanding Cultures, are followed by my class activities and student responses.
+Below, I use the headings from Understanding Cultures, to share how I’ve used thinking routines as my class activities and the student responses.